Whakarewarewa: Geysers

 Until 1972, Te Horu Geyser erupted 2–7 m high as often as 10–15 times each day, but after that time eruptions and even boiling ceased.
 The water in Te Horu's vent began to overflow again in 1998.
-A very direct connection exists between Te Horu and Pohutu, with air-cooled water erupted from Pohutu largely falling in Te Horu's vent.
-This may explain the popular belief that Pohutu is more active when there is a south wind, because most erupted water is then blown away to the north, whereas with a north wind much is returned to cool the system and delay the next eruption.
+A very direct connection exists between Te Horu and Pōhutu, with air-cooled water erupted from Pōhutu largely falling in Te Horu's vent.
+This may explain the popular belief that Pōhutu is more active when there is a south wind, because most erupted water is then blown away to the north, whereas with a north wind much is returned to cool the system and delay the next eruption.

 Mahanga Geyser, also called the Boxing Glove, is an old geyser not known to erupt until 1961.
 Its 3–4.5 m eruptions occur quite independently of its near neighbour Waikorohihi.

 Wairoa Geyser, acclaimed as erupting 60 m high, last erupted naturally in December 1940 after which its water level fell to 4.5 m below overflow and the water became acidic.
 However, in early 1996, its water level rose to 3.2 m below overflow, with continuous powerful boiling, and it remains so to date.

-Beyond Geyser Flat is Waikite Geyser, which forms the apex of a prominent sinter mound 260 m south of Pohutu.
+Beyond Geyser Flat is Waikite Geyser, which forms the apex of a prominent sinter mound 260 m south of Pōhutu.
 This last erupted in March 1967, and since then the vent has remained dry and weakly steaming.
 In June 1996, its previously 8.5 m deep and dry vent suddenly filled with boiling water which rose to within 2.3 m of overflow.
 In the past Waikite tended to erupt after prolonged periods of excessive rain, suggesting that the level of water in its vent is dependent on rainfall.
 It is hoped that Waikite may one day erupt again.
 Meanwhile, Pareia Geyser, just beyond Waikite, has recently reactivated.